xddxdd/blog/source/_posts/en/article/modify-website/how-to-kill-the-dn42-network.lantian/index.md

 Defensive Measures
 ------------------

-- Just have fun, this is so rare:
+- Just have fun, as this is so rare:

   ```html
   <Kai*> once in a blue moon that bur* made mistake
   ```

 - But while having fun, remember to point out the problem on IRC.
-- Double check your peer's information when peering.
+- Double-check your peer's information when peering.
-- Check [DN42 New ASN](https://t.me/DN42new), a Telegram channel that notifies on new DN42 ASNs, in your free time.
+- Check [DN42 New ASN](https://t.me/DN42new), a Telegram channel that notifies of new DN42 ASNs, in your free time.